PX4/PX4-Autopilot/nuttx/configs/lincoln60/README.txt

 When this change is made, NSH should be extended to support USB flash devices.
-When a FLASH device is inserted, you should see a device appear in the /dev (psuedo) directory.
+When a FLASH device is inserted, you should see a device appear in the /dev (pseudo) directory.
 The device name should be like /dev/sda, /dev/sdb, etc.  The USB mass storage device, is present it can be mounted from the NSH command line like: